Cuts and grazes are common injuries that can usually be treated at home.

 - you have a fever and feel unwell.

 - Topical antibiotics for skin infections: when are they appropriate?
-BPAC, New Zealand, 2017
+BPAC, NZ, 2017

 - Stop using topical antibiotics Goodfellow Gems